jaeyk/covid19antiasian/README.md

 Investigation the relationship between COVID-19 and the Anti-Asian Climate

 ## Workflow
-1. Downalod and unzip [the large-scale COVID-19 Twitter chatter dataset](https://zenodo.org/record/3902855#.XvZFBXVKhEZ), created by [Panacealab](http://www.panacealab.org/) (v.15) and remove all extracted files except the English Twitter data (2.3 GB).
+1. Download and unzip [the large-scale COVID-19 Twitter chatter dataset](https://zenodo.org/record/3902855#.XvZFBXVKhEZ), created by [Panacealab](http://www.panacealab.org/) (v.15) and remove all extracted files except the English Twitter data (2.3 GB).

 - I took all of these steps in the command-line interface to increase efficiency, transparency and reproducibility.
 The tsv file (`clean_language_en.tsv`) contains 59,650,755 observations.